Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/final-assessment.md

 Extra Credit: Notice how the phone image bumps up a little on hover, include this also.

+## Extra Credit - Web Component

+Create a web component that makes each letter of a text string blink in order.

+`<blinky-text>ABCDE</blinky-text>`

+Using the coponent above the letter A would blink then B, C etc. After E, A sould blink and the process would start over again.

 ## Extra Credit - Add one of your web components

 Use one of your Web Components in the web page.